fbpx

 For our competitive musical work categories, the work itself must have at least 33.3% British or Irish writing interest to qualify and have received a commercial release or UK premiere performance within the award year.
 Each ceremony and award category has differing requirements so please read the Rules & Guidelines for either The Ivors or The Ivors Classical Awards before starting to submit a work.

-You need to be an Under 25 Standard Member to enter the Rising Star Award with Amazon Music, which is presented each year at The Ivors.
+You need to be an active member (Early Career, Standard or Professional) to enter the Rising Star Award with Amazon Music, which is presented each year at The Ivors.

 Yes.
 Anyone can enter an eligible submission for consideration including the songwriter or composer themselves.